pyeve/eve/docs/config.rst

                                 present.
 Can and most likely will be overriden when configuring single resource endpoints.

-``AUTH_USERNAME_FIELD``         Works in conjunction with :ref:`auth`.
-When
+``AUTH_USERNAME_FIELD``         Enables :ref:`user-restricted`.
+When the
-                                enabled users can only read/update/delete
+                                feature is enabled users can only
-                                resource items created by themselves.
-The
+                                read/update/delete resource items created by
-                                keyword contains the actual name of the field used to store the username of the user who created the resource item.
+                                themselves.
+The keyword contains the actual
+                                name of the field used to store the username of the user who created the resource item.
 Can be overwritten by resource settings.
+Defaults to
-Defaults to ``''``, which disables the feature.
+                                ``''``, which disables the feature.

 ``ALLOW_UNKNOWN``               When ``True`` this option will allow insertion
                                 and edition of arbitrary, unknown fields to